andrewjohnlowe/LHC-ML-WG-1/index.md

 - Down-sampling the majority class could hurt performance, as we remove points that could be useful for defining the optimal decision boundary
 - Bagging should help ameliorate this
 - I plan to CV bag$^*$ to build an ensemble learner and try simultaneously down-sampling the folds used for training
-  * Hope this will reduce training time and increase performance
+  * Could reduce training time and increase performance
 - Add Random Forests and Deep Learning into the mix?
 <br>